-I must admit I was really nervous about our long flight from Melbourne to Kuala Lumpur with our 3 kids aged 9, 7 & 5.
+I must admit I was really nervous flying with kids for our long flight from Melbourne to Kuala Lumpur when the kids were aged 9, 7 & 5.
 The flight is 8 hours and previously the longest we had flown with them was 4 hours.
 Now I must mention here my kids have flown a lot just not long haul.

 I went to the local $2 shop and got 3 colouring and activity books and some crayons and pencils for them to use on the flights.
 I thought I would end up carrying them all the way around Asia and bringing them home again.
 To my surprise, Keira and Caelan got good use out of these and Alannah gave hers a good go too.
 This filled in plenty of time and next time I will be sure to get either 3 sets crayons or 3 sets of pencils to save me the trouble of the fighting over the crayons believe it or not!